This bankruptcy timeline shows WHAT is likely to happen and WHEN if you go bankrupt in England, Wales or Northern Ireland.

 This will normally be in the first week or two after bankruptcy.
 It usually happens by phone, unless your affairs are complicated.

-If you are nervous about this, read “Why I went bankrupt and how it went” which has some details about a reader’s OR interview.
+If you are nervous about the interview, read “Why I went bankrupt and how it went” which has some details about a reader’s OR interview.

 The best advice is to be completely truthful and say if you don’t remember something.
 The OR is not looking to catch people out, but to find out what happened.